County Offices, Courts, and the Landfill will all be closed on Monday, May 30, 2016 for the Memorial Day Holiday.

 - Barrels and Drums - Must have holes punched in both ends of the container or be crushed.
 Holes must be a minimum size of one inch in diameter and of sufficient quantity to insure no liquid remains in the container.
 This requirement applies to all barrels, drums or containers larger than five (5) gallon capacity.

-- Wood and Tree limbs - Must be cut in lengths no longer than six (6) feet.
+- Wood and Tree limbs - Must be cut in lengths no longer than six (6) feet and two (2) feet in diameter.

 - Gasoline tanks, from motor vehicles - Must be empty and pose no threat of fire or explosion due to remaining fumes.